 Two deputies are assigned to the Madison County Drug Task Force, “HIDTA”, they work vigorously with other officers from the Kentucky State Police, Richmond Police, Berea Police and ATF to dismantle drug trafficking organizations.
 One is assigned to the Lexington based DEA Drug Taskforce office, and two deputies and a K-9, are assigned to a Street Level Crimes Unit that investigates local drug complaints.
 This continued effort has led to numerous arrests, seizures and the confiscations of personal property and currency from many drug traffickers.

-Three deputies are sworn in as U.S. Marshalls at the Lexington U.S. Marshalls Office to assist each agency when needed in the apprehension of fugitives.
+Two deputies are sworn in as U.S. Marshalls at the Lexington U.S. Marshalls Office to assist each agency when needed in the apprehension of fugitives.

 We have a great working relationship with our Fiscal Court and have been good stewards of the taxpayer’s money.
 The Sheriff’s Office annual budgets, with the funding from the Fiscal Court, over the past few years has enable our Sheriff’s Office to grow in manpower, providing much needed equipment to allow our deputies to do their jobs more efficient and to be safe while doing them.